multiscale/muscle3/docs/source/distributed_execution.rst

-As we can see, the models are allocated a single core each (they are both single-threaded), and MUSCLE 3 has determined that they can share a core because they won't be computing at the same time due to the macro-micro multiscale coupling pattern.
+As we can see, the models are allocated a single core each (they are both single-threaded), and MUSCLE3 has determined that they can share a core because they won't be computing at the same time due to the macro-micro multiscale coupling pattern.
 For more interesting output, try this command on the example from the :ref:`Uncertainty Quantification` section, and increase the number of instances a bit.

-To determine whether models can overlap, MUSCLE 3 assumes that models do not do any significant amount of computation before receiving the F_INIT messages, in between having sent the O_I messages and receiving the S messages, and after having sent the O_F messages.
+To determine whether models can overlap, MUSCLE3 assumes that models do not do any significant amount of computation before receiving the F_INIT messages, in between having sent the O_I messages and receiving the S messages, and after having sent the O_F messages.
 If an implementation does do this, then the